uselagoon/lagoon/docs/developing_lagoon/index.md

 ## Install VirtualBox

 We are using VitualBox to run the Openshift Minishift VM.
-For download an instalation instructions see here:
+For download and instalation instructions see here:
 [https://www.virtualbox.org/](https://www.virtualbox.org/)

 ## Start Services